-Patients start taking medication to encourage the ovaries to produce more eggs starting around day three of the IVF cycle.
-Patients generally take these medication for eight to 12 days.
+Patients start taking medication to encourage the ovaries to produce more eggs starting around day three of the IVF cycle timeline.
+Patients generally take these medications for eight to 12 days.
 During this phase of treatment, we will take ultrasounds and blood tests every other day to see how you are responding to medication.
 We may adjust your medication levels based on the results of these tests.

 When the follicles are mature, we will have you administer the HCG trigger shot.
 Patients must administer this shot according to the timing provided by our office because the eggs will be retrieved 36 hours later.

 On the egg retrieval day, patients will come to our office for the aspiration procedure.
 We typically use a sedative to help patients feel comfortable during this non-invasive procedure.

 The eggs and sperm are combined to allow for fertilization.
 Over the next few days, they are monitored by technicians at our lab.